arielroque/tmux-pro/README.md

 - ### No hassle to use

-  Tmux Pro does not use any dependencies other than [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) use plugins and offers modifications.
+  Tmux Pro uses [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) to install plugins and offers modifications.
 This makes it easier to use and decreases incompatibilities that may arise.

 - #### Comes standard with plugins that increase your productivity